The Read Write Inc. Phonics Programme

 As well as learning to read and blend real words, the children have opportunities to apply their sound recognition skills by reading ‘nonsense’ or fictional words.
 These will feature in the Year 1 National Phonics Screening Check in the summer term.

 During a Read Write Inc. session, the children are supported to develop their spelling skills.
-This will begin in Reception when the children are forming letters and beginning to write and continue throughout their Read Write Inc. journey.
-They will have the support of Fred who will model the process of how to spell, segmenting words and being able to blend them back together.
+This begins in Reception when the children are forming letters and starting to write and continues throughout their Read Write Inc. journey.
+The children have the support of Fred who models the process of how to spell by segmenting words and then being able to blend them back together.

-The Read Write Inc. scheme progresses through nine different levels and the expectation is that all children will leave Year One as confident speedy readers, ready to take on the challenges of Year Two.
+The Read Write Inc. scheme progresses through nine different levels and the expectation is that all children will leave Year 1 speedy readers, ready to take on the next part of their reading journey.

 |Books||Year Group Expectations|